Power Maths and White Rose

-Our school's maths programme (Power Maths) follows the National Curriculum and is supported by the following resources: White Rose Maths and Times Table Rock Stars.
-We do not follow a scheme of work but make best use of challenging and appropriate resources to help embed reasoning and arithmetic skills and knowledge.
-Every year group has a long term plan (LTP) which has been carefully mapped by the subject leader to ensure coverage.
+Our school's maths programme (Power Maths) follows the National Curriculum and is supported by the following resources: White Rose Maths, Century Tech (KS2) and Times Table Rock Stars.
+We also make use of challenging and appropriate resources to help embed reasoning, problem solving and arithmetic skills and knowledge.

 Maths in the Foundation Stage